 Announcement with Regard to the Nematode Assay Service

-The UMass Extension Nematology Lab will be closing its doors October 1, 2021.
+The UMass Extension Nematology Lab closed its doors October 1, 2021.
 Dr. Robert Wick has retired after 36 years of dedicated service.

 The UMass Extension Plant Diagnostic Lab will continue to handle nematology samples for vegetables, fruit, ornamentals, and pinewood nematodes; however, we will no longer be accepting samples for turfgrass nematology.